Jaisen Clifford

-Jaisen Jaren Clifford (born 4 February 1996) is a South African soccer player who plays as a forward for Van.
+Jaisen Jaren Clifford (born 4 February 1996) is a South African soccer player who plays as a forward for Bulgarian club Sportist Svoge.

 Career

 In 2015, Clifford signed for Maltese second tier side Gudja United.
 In 2017, he signed for Stumbras in the Lithuanian top flight, helping them win the 2017 Lithuanian Football Cup, their only major trophy.
 In 2019, he signed for Portuguese third tier club Condeixa.
 Before the second half of 2020–21, Clifford signed for Cape Town All Stars in the South African second tier, where he made 5 appearances and scored 1 goal.
 On 4 February 2021, he debuted for Cape Town All Stars during a 3–1 win over Bizana Pondo Chiefs.
 On 4 February 2021, Clifford scored his first goal for Cape Town All Stars during a 3–1 win over Bizana Pondo Chiefs.
 Before the second half of 2021–22, he signed for Armenian team Van.